Are the rules for navigating a crowded sidewalk or hallway the same as the ones for the road?

 While it's fine to hold a place in line for one or two people, this person has abused your courtesy.
 Whether to challenge such a transgression is a tougher question.
 Purdy suggests a gentle "Excuse me, but the line extends way back there."
 If that doesn't work, you have two dignified choices.
 You can accept that others won't always behave properly and understand that the joys of living with people are sometimes accompanied by annoyances, or you can alert the authorities and your bully will most likely lose the tough act.

-You have read this article etiquette / Life with the title Everyday Etiquette for Public-Place Encounters.
-You can bookmark this page URL https://chrisinha-belezaestilo.blogspot.com/2011/11/everyday-etiquette-for-public-place.html.
+with the title Everyday Etiquette for Public-Place Encounters.
+You can bookmark this page URL http://chrisinha-belezaestilo.blogspot.com/2011/11/everyday-etiquette-for-public-place.html.
 Thanks!

 No comment for "Everyday Etiquette for Public-Place Encounters"